faymo/Mini-Automation-Projects/README.md

 # Weather Checker
 To use this weather file, you can run the file normally and enter a valid city name.
 Then it will give you the weather, temperature in celsius, feels like in celsius and the wind speed.

+Huge thanks to Tech with Tim for the help